narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 5. Move the robot back and forth a bit to collect the surrounding environment information and narrow down the estimated location of the TurtleBot3 on the map which is **displayed with tiny green arrows**.

-6. Terminate the keyboard teleoperation node by entering Ctrl + C to the teleop node terminal **in order to prevent different cmd_vel values are published from multiple nodes** during Navigation.
+6. Terminate the keyboard teleoperation node by entering Ctrl + C to the teleoperation node terminal **in order to prevent different cmd_vel values are published from multiple nodes** during Navigation.

 **3. Set Navigation Goal**